powersync-ja/powersync-js/packages/powersync-sdk-web/README.md

 Our [full SDK reference](https://docs.powersync.com/client-sdk-references/js-web) contains everything you need to know to get started implementing PowerSync in your project.

+# Changelog

+A changelog for this SDK is available [here](https://releases.powersync.com/announcements/powersync-js-web-client-sdk).

 # Examples

 For example projects built with PowerSync on Web, see our [Demo Apps / Example Projects](https://docs.powersync.com/resources/demo-apps-example-projects#js-web) gallery.